 The power of network effects on our business became evident as we added additional locations and our membership growth accelerated.
 Given the lengthy airport sales cycle and scarcity of airport real estate, it took us seven years to build a critical mass of airports to attract the first million Members.
 Once we achieved scale, the power of national network effects began to take hold.
 As the likelihood that a domestic traveler would have access to a CLEAR Plus Lane increased, the value proposition of our CLEAR Plus offering increased substantially.
 In 2015, we embarked on a strategy to add additional local CLEAR Lanes at stadiums and live entertainment venues.
-This strategy created a second local network effects drives both Member growth and retention which we believe ultimately fuels our revenue growth.
+This strategy created a second local network effect, increasing the value proposition of CLEAR Plus within a given city and meaningfully improving our Member retention.
+The combination of these two powerful network effects drives both Member growth and retention which we believe ultimately fuels our revenue growth.
 More recently, our strategy expanded as our platform's capabilities have evolved with CLEAR Verified.
 Members can now use CLEAR more frequently in their daily lives whether that be at the doctor's office, renting a car, or transacting online.
 Our investment in our platform and products and the expanding scale of our membership have accelerated the addition of new partners that are further accelerating our membership growth and increasing verifications.